E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Related Works

-Predicting protein folds from sequences has long been a challenging task. \citet{senior2020alphafold,wang2017raptorxcontact,senior2020trrosetta} use deep learning to predict the contact map, distance map or torsion angles between protein residues, and then convert them to coordinates using optimization-based methods.
+\textbf{Protein structure prediction.} Predicting protein folds from sequences has long been a challenging task. \citet{wang2017raptorxcontact,senior2020alphafold,senior2020trrosetta} use deep learning to predict the contact map, the distance map and/or the torsion angles between protein residues, and then convert them to coordinates using optimization-based methods.
 Recently, AlphaFold2~\citep{jumper2021alphafold2} takes a leap forward by adopting an end-to-end approach with iterative coordinate refinement.
 It consists of an Evoformer to extract information from Multiple Sequence Alignments (MSAs) and structural templates, and a structure module to iteratively update the coordinates.
-Though this problem is very different from docking which models heterogeneous entities -- a fixed protein structure and a ligand with unknown pose, in this paper we show that some ideas can be extended.
+Though this problem is very different from docking which models heterogeneous entities -- a fixed protein structure and a ligand molecular graph, in this paper we show that some ideas can be extended.